William C. Shiel Jr., MD, FACP, FACR

 What is the treatment of osteochondritis dissecans?

 There is no cure as such, but the condition can be treated by a variety of means depending on the size and location of the lesion as well as the age of the patient and the degree of symptoms.
 Arthroscopic surgery is a procedure that is frequently used as a treatment to remove the loose cartilage and bone tissue from the joint.
+It can also be used to encourage healing by drilling and fixation of lesions that are only partially detached.

 Sometimes, especially in the very young (juvenile) form, osteochondritis dissecans can spontaneously correct itself.